Blake Feese: NASCAR

-Late in the season, he met NASCAR winner Jimmy Spencer, who would help Feese get a NASCAR driving contract.
+Late in the season, Feese met NASCAR winner Jimmy Spencer, who would help Feese get a NASCAR driving contract.

 After going through 2003 without a major ride, Feese met Rick Hendrick and signed to drive two races for him that season in the ARCA series.
 In his second start at Nashville Superspeedway, Feese qualified 3rd and won the race.
 After posting two more top-tens that season, he won his second career ARCA race at Talladega Superspeedway.
 He made his Busch Series debut at Kentucky Speedway in the No. 87 ditech Chevrolet Monte Carlo for NEMCO Motorsports, starting sixteenth but finishing 41st after an early crash.
 After running two more races for NEMCO, he finished the year running the No. 00 Chevy for Haas CNC Racing, posting his best finish of the year, a 25th at the Aaron's 312.

 In 2005 during the first ARCA Series race of the season at Daytona, Feese was involved in a scary accident on pit road where came into his pit stall too fast and overshot his pit stall and went through the hole in the pit wall hitting four photographers before coming to a stop.
 Fortunately, no one was seriously hurt but Feese had to retire with radiator damage.
 Feese moved up to the Busch Series that same season to share the No. 5 Lowe's Chevy with fellow Hendrick development drivers Boston Reid and Kyle Krisiloff.
 Feese struggled during the season however, his best finish being a 23rd at Atlanta out of six starts.
 He also made his Craftsman Truck Series debut at Kentucky for Billy Ballew Motorsports, starting 30th and finishing 15th.

 At the end of 2005, Feese was released from his contract at Hendrick, and went back to racing sprint cars in Indiana during his time without a ride, of which he would not find one until 2007, where he ran a limited ARCA and Busch Series schedule with Sadler Brothers Racing.
 He also attempted to qualify for the ARCA season-opener at Daytona for Baker Curb Racing using Norm Benning Racing's owner points, but failed to qualify.
 Feese did not run any NASCAR or ARCA races until August 2009, where he competed in the Truck Series race at Nashville in the No. 15 Toyota Tundra for Billy Ballew Motorsports, starting 18th and finishing 12th.

 In 2011, Feese would join Turner Motorsports, competing in most of the second half of the Truck Series season in their No. 32 truck, replacing Brad Sweet, who only ran the first eight races of the season in the truck.

 Feese was replaced by Miguel Paludo, who moved over from the No. 7 Red Horse Racing truck, in the Turner No. 32 for 2012, which left him without a ride.
 He ended up not finding a ride for that year or any year after that.